1-Pay Flea Market Consignment Software | Space Rental Management

 Sales can be processed at one (or more) POS stations, reducing the need for additional POS hardware.
 A built-in sales receipt can eliminate the need for a costly thermal-receipt printer.

 The program installs on your business computer and is not online so it's not dependent upon the Internet.
+Internet down?
 No worries about the software 'going down' while the market is open and processing sales.
 Power out?
-Internet down?
 No problem.
 Run the program on a laptop.

 What Is a Flea Market?

-Flea Market Operators
+Flea Market Management